Introduction

 Step 1 — Enabling mod_rewrite

-.
+In order for Apache to understand rewrite rules, we first need to activate mod_rewrite.
 It’s already installed, but it’s disabled on a default Apache installation.
-Use the a2enmod
+Use the a2enmod command to enable the module:

 - sudo a2enmod rewrite